 Another question that you could pose is what makes a language.
 For Ancient Greek to be considered dead, you’d have to consider it a unique language separate from Modern Greek.
 But if it’s a second language, where did Modern Language come from then?

-A language is only really dead when it leaves no descendants.
+A language is only really dead when it dies off and stops being spoken altogether.

 Ancient Greek never died off.
 It turned into Modern Greek, which is a flourishing, living language, that continues to influence the world and leave its mark today.